madeline-scyphers/Procyon-Wiki/docs/Factions/The Agony.md

 ## Goals

-Move Planet Omega towards [[Procyon/Holt/Mem|Procyon/Holt/Mem]].
+Ally with the Memish of Mem against the [[Hegemony|Hegemony]],Splice with aquatic beings to be able to breath underwater for Memish diplomacy

 ## Nature

-Human Cultists splicing themselves with Way creature DNA.
+Human [[Lonalowda|Lonalowda]] splicing themselves with Way creature DNA.
 Named for the pain most endure for their unusual abilities.

 ## Location